NFT-DAO/Governance-HOLON/Documents/Governance-of-Business-Relations/OccamFi/AMA-Questions.md

 2. Why weren't concerns from community about gas fees and launching on ETH, were addressed before the launch?
 3. What's the advantage of your IDO proof-of-concept over doing a manual token sale for 200 investors, with a random draw? (which would have been more fair and less expensive for all involved parties)
 4. Why not use Native MultiAsset support of Cardano to do an offering (especially with the above mentioned manual sale of 200 random draws)?

+# John's Questions
+1. Multiple NFT proposals to Project Catalyst unified to form the single NFT-DAO proposal that the Cardano community voted to fund.
+How does OccamFi plan to facilitate continued collaboration and funding for NFT-DAO within the Project Catalyst platform?
+2. Given the controversy surrounding OccamFi's IDO, what would OccamFi do differently in hindsight?
+3. If given the opportunity, how would OccamFi handle an NFT-DAO IDO?
+What would OccamFi do the same or differently from their own IDO?